Louis Jones (footballer): Career

+Doncaster Rovers

 After coming through the youth system since being a 12 year old, Jones signed his first professional contract with Doncaster Rovers in March 2017.
 This was extended in March 2018, then further in January 2019 for 18 months, and again in July 2020, until 2022.

 Following several loan moves, Jones made his first team debut in the EFL Trophy on 8 September 2020 against Bradford City, where he saved a penalty in the shoot out at the end of the 0–0 draw.

 He played his first League game in the 2-1 Doncaster win over Portsmouth on 2 March 2021 as Andy Butler took over managing the team.

+In July 2024, Jones joined League of Ireland Premier Division side Waterford on loan for the remainder of the 2024 season.

+Dagenham & Redbridge

+On 7 February 2025, Jones signed for National League side Dagenham & Redbridge for an undisclosed fee on a short-term deal until the end of the season.